Diocese of Dipolog: History

-The Jesuit Missionaries’ Efforts
+The Jesuit missionaries' efforts

 In 1598, the Jesuits already belonged to the areas given to the Diocese of Cebu when the Philippines was divided among the four religious congregations.
 Visayas and Mindanao were under the Diocese of Cebu’s jurisdiction at that time.

 The Spanish naval force, sent to explore, conquer, and colonize, brought with them the missionaries of the Society of Jesus (Jesuits) in their endeavors in Mindanao.
 The Jesuit mission reached Dapitan in 1609 during the brief stay of Juan Juárez Gallinato’s squadron after recently defeating the Manguindanau Muslims nearby, while the terms of surrender pertaining to the recent battle were being negotiated.
 This opened the opportunity for Fr.
 Pascual de Acuña, the Jesuit chaplain of the squadron, to do his missionary work among the residents and the surrounding tribes.
 After the Muslims managed to escape within two months, it was believed that Fr.
 Acuña converted 200 natives to Christianity in two months’ worth of endeavors.
 Two of the converts were Manook—the son of Dapitan’s founder, Datu Pagbuaya—and his daughter, Uray.
 They were baptized as Don Pedro Manook and Doña María Uray.

 Twenty years later, in 1629, Fr.
 Pedro Gutierrez, SJ, founded the mission center in Dapitan.
 Allegedly, between 1631 and 1767, the first church and Mission House (convent) were built, further executing the Jesuits’ mission.
 During this period, the Jesuits were sent to neighboring barrios and sitios, which, in the vicinity, included Dipolog.
 As a permanent mission station of the Jesuits, Dapitan covered areas as far as Iligan, Lubungan (now Katipunan), Layaun, Ilaya, Dipolog, Dicayo, Duhinob, Manukan, Sián, Sindangan, Mucas, and Quipit.
-These places were the “visitas” (mission chapels) of the Jesuit missionaries.
+These places were the visitas (mission chapels) of the Jesuit missionaries.

-The Augustinians’ Period
+The Augustinians' period

 Things were going well for the Society of Jesus; however, in 1767, King Charles III of Spain signed the Pragmática Sanción ordering the expulsion of Jesuits from all Spanish territories.
 The decree was fully implemented by 1768, resulting in the deportation of all Jesuits from the Philippines.
 This paved the way for the Augustinian missionaries to assume ecclesiastical administration of Dapitan, Dipolog, and Lubungan in 1769.
 The pioneering Augustinians of these mission areas were under the administration of Fray Bernardo Cases de Santa Teresa.

 During the Augustinians’ stay, Lubungan was established as a parish under St. Francis Xavier’s patronage, taking Dipolog under its jurisdiction in 1796.
 In 1811, the Parish of St. James the Greater in Dapitan was canonically erected under Fray Bernardo Cases de Santa Teresa, OAR.
 In 1834, the visita (mission chapel) of Dipolog, under the patronage of Our Lady of the Most Holy Rosary, was completed.